 - Conference Session Subcommittee

-- "Languages of Art History" session panel sponsored by the IC for the CAA 108th Annual Conference in Chicago, IL, forthcoming in February 2020.
+- "Whose Heritage?
+Global, National and Local Debates on the Protection, Restoration and Restitution of Cultural Heritage" session panel sponsored by the IC for the CAA 109th Annual Conference in Chicago, IL, February 2022.

-- Task: To solicit and commission short articles on international topics for publication in CAA News and posting on the CAA website.
+Task: To develop scholarly articles on international topics for CAA.
+Previously for publication in CAA News and currently, reorganizing its platform for publication.

 - International Review: Sun and Sea in Venice: Lithuania’s Prize-Winning Pavilion at the 2019 Venice Biennale, by Inesa Brasiske (Posted July 25, 2019)